Last Gasp (Inside No. 9): Themes and analysis

-Comedy critic Bruce Dessau described the episode as containing "a nice if not very subtle critique" of the value of celebrity, and noted that there was "a flicker" of "The Pardoner's Tale", a story from writer Geoffrey Chaucer's collection The Canterbury Tales.
+"Last Gasp" is a morality tale that unsubtly satirizes and critiques celebrity and fandom.
 Rebecca McQuillan, writing in The Herald, felt the episode captures the "sheer unctuousness" of fandom.
-She added that, as the plot advances, the venal and vulgar attitudes which are initially hidden behind the characters' fake grins are revealed.
+She added that, as the plot advances, the venal and vulgar attitudes that are initially hidden behind the characters' fake grins are revealed.
 For her, the story takes place around Tamsin, who looks "worldly and disappointed with the human race".
 David Chater, of The Times, identified celebrity worship and greed as the episode's themes.
+The comedy critic Bruce Dessau noted that the episode had "a flicker" of "The Pardoner's Tale", from Chaucer's Canterbury Tales.

-In South African newspaper The Star, the episode was identified as the most cynical of the first series.
+In the South African newspaper The Star, the episode was identified as the most cynical of the first series.
 For the reviewer, it "parades before us the depravity to which the human animal will stoop, and explores how agendas can be furthered under the noble cover of altruism".
 David Upton, writing for PopMatters, called it "easily the most acerbic and most overtly comic" episode of the series.
 He listed three reasons that the episode does not seem like something produced by Pemberton and Shearsmith: its avoidance of the horrific; the fact that it does not star Shearsmith; and its direct focus on celebrity culture, which Upton considers a modern phenomenon.
 Instead, he suggested that it feels closer to a story from Charlie Brooker's anthology programme Black Mirror.
 The focus of "Last Gasp" on comedy to the exclusion of horror, for Upton, leaves it "stranded" when compared to the other episodes.

-Some critics questioned the plausibility of the premise.
-Daily Express columnist Virginia Blackburn felt that there was potential for a comedic critique of the celebrity memorabilia market.
-Such a story, she suggested, would be based around selling the balloon—not the breath—something she felt may have happened.
 Paddy Shennan, writing for the Liverpool Echo, questioned the extent to which the ending would actually impact the characters, asking whether they could have nonetheless sold the fake balloons.
-For freelance journalist Dan Owen the premise "riff[s] on the fact [that] online auction sites like eBay often sell ludicrous items for huge amounts of money".
+For the freelance journalist Dan Owen, the premise "riff[s] on the fact [that] online auction sites like eBay often sell ludicrous items for huge amounts of money".
 Owen argued that the episode's plot offers an amusing way that such a sale could come about.
 Though not fraudulent, the sale would nonetheless be "highly disrespectful and money-grabbing".